 Located in the middle of bustling lower Manhattan, New York, NYU’s campus is intertwined with the city.
 It is not a campus in a traditional sense – its buildings and lifestyle are organized around Washington Square Park, enabling students and faculty alike to take advantage of everything offered by this energetic area.

-It grants degrees from its NYU campus along with campuses in Abu Dhabi and Shanghai.
-In addition, it has satellite campuses in London, Accra, Berlin, Buenos Aires, Tel Aviv, Sydney and more.
-Access to these locations around the world, provide opportunities for a truly global undergraduate educational experience.
+NYU grants degrees from its NYC campus along with campuses in Abu Dhabi and Shanghai.
+In addition, it has satellite campuses in London, Accra, Berlin, Buenos Aires, Tel Aviv, Sydney and more; access to these locations around the world provide opportunities for a truly global undergraduate educational experience.
 Many students are particularly attracted to the ease with which they can study abroad and remain under the larger intellectual umbrella of the University.

-NYU offers several admissions options including binding Early Decision I (November 1st deadline) and Early Decision II (January 1st deadline), as well as non-binding Regular Decision (also January 1st).
+NYU offers several admissions options including binding Early Decision I (November 1st deadline) and Early Decision II (January 1st deadline), as well as Regular Decision (January 5th deadline).
 In addition to the main Common Application essay, NYU requires only one additional essay response.

 The admissions committee is already aware of your grades, test scores, letters of recommendation, honors/awards, activities and whatever you wrote about in your main Common Application essay.
 Now is your chance to share your passion for NYU!
 Be careful not to repeat information you shared in your main essay.
 Use your NYU response to convince the admissions committee that NYU is the best place for you and to show how you might contribute to the diverse community at NYU.

 We would like to know more about your interest in NYU.
 What motivated you to apply to NYU?
 Why have you applied or expressed interest in a particular campus, school, college, program, and/or area of study?
 If you have applied to more than one, please also tell us why you are interested in these additional areas of study or campuses.
 We want to understand – Why NYU?
 (400 word maximum)